-Task for Student Teacher Disability Focus Educational Setting Hrs Description Pre-Service Lecture at B.Ed and D.Ed Level B.Ed and D.Ed Level 120 Pre-Service Lecture Guide and Supervision of B.Ed and D.Ed Practice of Teaching Lessons.
-B.Ed and D.Ed Level 120 Supervision of B.Ed and D.Ed Practice of Teaching Lessons.
-Dissertation Specialization Special / Inclusive Set- Up 480 Research and Work Field Internship in Teacher Training Institution Evaluation of Practical Papers for Semester V and Semester VI will be conducted at the end of third year.
+Task for Student Teacher Disability Focus Educational Setting Hrs Description Pre-Service Lecture at B.Ed and D.Ed Level B.Ed and D.Ed Level 120 Pre-Service Lecture: 8 lesson plans for classroom teaching at Diploma Level (4) and Graduate level (4), out of them 2 will be ICT based (1 at Diploma and 1 at Graduate level) Guide and Supervision of B.Ed and D.Ed Practice of Teaching Lessons.
+B.Ed and D.Ed Level 120 Supervision of B.Ed and D.Ed Practice of Teaching Lessons: Supervision of 8 lessons each (B.Ed and D.Ed Practice of Teaching Lessons) from different level and domain Dissertation Specialization Special / Inclusive Set-Up 480 Research and Field Work Internship in Teacher Training Institution

+Internship in Teacher Training Institution Evaluation of Practical Papers for Semester V and Semester VI will be conducted at the end of third year.

-Course Title: PSYCHOLOGY OF HUMAN GROWTH AND DEVELOPMENT
+Course Title: PSYCHOLOGY OF HUMAN GROWTH AND DEVELOPMENT Credit: 04

-This course exposes student-teachers to the study of child and human development in order togain a better understanding about variations and the influence of socio-cultural-politicalrealities on development.
-A critical understanding of theoretical perspectives of developmentwould aid in their application in teaching learning process.
+This course exposes student-teachers to the study of child and human development in order to gain a better understanding about variations and the influence of socio-cultural-political realities on development.
+A critical understanding of theoretical perspectives of development would an ID in their application in teaching learning process.
 Through close observation of children in their natural environments the teacher trainee would be able to situate their theoretical knowledge within realistic frames.
-This course would also be able to equip them reflect and critique the normative notions of childhood and adolescence.
+This course would also be able to equip them to reflect and critique the normative notions of childhood and adolescence.

-After studying this course the student- teachers willable to
+After studying this course the student- teachers will able to:

-- Discuss thenature, scope and principles of educational psychology - Identify the different aspect of growh and development. - Explain the theoretical approaches to development - Express the concept and principles of Personality - Analyse different Psychological Aspects of Teaching
+- Discuss the overview of Nature and scope and its principles of educational psychology. - Identify the different aspect of Growh and Development. - Explain theoretical Approaches to Development - Express the concept and principles of Personality - Analyse different Psychological Aspects of Teaching

-Unit 1: Overview of Educational Psychology
+Unit 1: Overview Educational Psychology